 4.2.
 The members of the BAH are subdivided into those of honour, full and associated.
 A person can be a member of several associations.
 A person cannot be an honour, full and associated member of the BAH at the same time.

 4.4.
-Natural and legal persons from the UK and foreign countries who have understood and accepted the BAH Constitution, complying with the requirements set in Items 4.1. and 4.2. of this Constitution, who were recommended by the Director or 2 full members as a professional and of good character, have applied for the BAH membership, undertaken the obligation to follow the Constitution of the BAH in writing, submitted a short description of their activity, received a consent from 100% of the Council Meeting, paidthe entrance fee of £1000 can become the full, free entrance is for associated members of the BAH.
+Natural and legal persons from the UK and foreign countries who have understood and accepted the BAH Constitution, complying with the requirements set in Items 4.1. and 4.2. of this Constitution, who were recommended by the Non-executive Director or two full members as a professional and of good character, have applied for the BAH membership, undertaken the obligation to follow the Constitution of the BAH in writing, submitted a short description of their activity, received a consent from 100% of the Council Meeting, paid the entrance fee of £9,900 can become the full, free entrance is for associated members of the BAH.

 4.6.
 Associated members have no time limit for their membership and are exempt from the annual payments, therefore they can participate at the General Meeting of the BAH without voting rights.